Kotmin/PAwCHO_Java_SQL_App/README.md

 ### Network Creation

-To avoid linking containers directly, we script creates a special network for them.
+To avoid linking containers directly,  script creates a special network for them.
 This approach facilitates cleaner and more manageable container intercommunication.

 ### MySQL Container